The Nakayima Tree-Culture-Legends-Traditional Beliefs

-In the Kiganda Traditional Beliefs, which is the Religion of Baganda.
+In the Kiganda Traditional Beliefs, which is the Religion of the Baganda.
 There is Katonda.
 He is god and the creator who allows people to live life as they want it.
 In Mubende at the Nakayima Tree, you will find people who are hanging on to tradition.
 At the same time, an embrace of religions.
-Islan and Christianity brought to Uganda by Arabs and Westerners.
+Islam and Christianity were brought to Uganda by Arabs and Westerners.

-You will have a guide well versed in the history, legends, and myth of what some consider the Sacred Nakayima Tree, explain the different spirits that are appealed to by people from the Bunyoro and Buganda Kingdoms that continue even today.
+You will have a guide that well-versed in the history, legends, and myth of what some consider the Sacred Nakayima Tree.
+He will explain the different spirits that people appealed to by people from the Bunyoro Buganda Kingdoms that continue even today.

 Whatever one hears while visiting the Witch’s Tree at Mubende must be heard and seen in the context of local traditions.
-Keep in mind that in much of Africa history, events, legends were passed on orally and not written down.
-When it comes to the Nakayima Tree, there are various stories, myths that have been passed down.
+Keep in mind that in much of Africa’s history, events, legends were passed on orally and not written down.
+When it comes to the Nakayima Tree, there are various stories and myths passed down.
 Below is just one of them.

-The various legends of the Banyoro and Baganda tell of a traditional ritual site that had been on Mubende Hill since the earliest rulers of Bunyoro-Kitara, Excavations seem to verify that such traditional religious site existed.
+The various legends of the Banyoro and Baganda tell of a traditional ritual site that had been on Mubende Hill since the earliest rulers of Bunyoro-Kitara.
+Excavations seem to verify that such a traditional religious site existed.

-Small Pox came and visited the land, and the Bachweezi’s Kindom’s influence over the Hima pastoralists collapsed, the clan’s power waned, and the new dynasty of Bito rulers came into being.
-The Ritual Center and residence of the Bachweezi King came to be known as Mubende, meaning “there is another one,” not another person or ruler but a complete change in the ruling power.
+Small Pox came and visited the land.
+The Bachweezi’s Kindom’s influence over the Hima pastoralists collapsed.
+The clan’s power waned, and the new dynasty of Bito rulers came into being.
+The Ritual Center and residence of the Bachweezi King came to be known as Mubende, meaning “there is another one.”
+Not another person or ruler but a complete change in the ruling power.

-In a nutshell – what most will agree upon – A princess called Nakayima resided at this place, and her greatest miracle was said to be the prevention and cure of smallpox.
-She was consulted by both the highest and the lowest people about fertility and general ills and the traditions continue to this day as you will see during your visit here, as people even bring replicas of their ailment to find a cure for them
+In a nutshell – what most will agree upon – A princess called Nakayima resided at this place.
+Her greatest miracle was said to be the prevention and cure of smallpox.
+She was consulted by both the highest and the lowest people about fertility and general ills.
+As you will see during your visit here, the traditions continue to this day, as people come with their ailments to find a cure for them.